 Step 2: Prepare Your Espresso

-Once you have acquire the perfect coffee beans for your piccolo café, the next step will be preparing the espresso-, which is one of the two important ingredients in the recipe.
+Once you have acquired the perfect coffee beans for your piccolo latte, the next step will be preparing the espresso, which is one of the two important ingredients in the recipe.
 For the standard double shot, it takes around 18 to 21 of ground coffee, which means that you will approximately require around 60 grams of finely ground coffee.
+You can also grind coffee without a coffee grinder if you know how to do so.
 Getting the espresso ready will take around 30-40 seconds, and you should collect this in a small heated glass.

 - Your espresso is only as good as the water it is made with.
 Any sediments, scales or impurities will make the espresso undrinkable, so it is important to ensure that you are using good quality water before moving ahead.